Professional Body Accreditation

 Chartered Institute of Building

 The Chartered Institute of Building is an international organisation with over 47,000 members worldwide.
-Institute of Technology Carlow Honours courses in Architectural Technology, Quantity Surveying, Civil Engineering and Facility Energy Management are all recognised by CIOB.
+SETU Carlow Honours courses in Architectural Technology, Quantity Surveying, Civil Engineering and Facility Energy Management are all recognised by CIOB.

 Professional Bodies, Faculty of Business